cockroachlabs/workshop_labs/spatial-data/README.md

 (45 rows)
 ```

-## Lab 5 - Finding distance of the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY
+## Lab 5 - ST_Length()

+In this final lab, we want to find the distance of the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY

 ```sql
 SELECT